-Jessica Houston journeys from pole to pole, employing oral narratives, photography, objects, painting and video as her mediums.
-Her focus lies on climate justice issues, particularly emphasizing the deep time of ice and collaboration with nature.
-Through her research-based practice, Houston engages with poets, penguins, scientists, and philosophers to uncover and illuminate the geographies of resistance in the Canadian Arctic, Antarctica and Iceland.
-Select solo and group exhibitions include: 1,000 Years, Vanderbilt University Fine Arts Gallery, Nashville, TN, USA (2024); Territoires sous observation, Museo de Arts de Querétaro, México (2023); Terra Nova, CREA Gallery, Venice, Italy (2022); Ecologies: A Song For Our Planet, Montréal Museum of Fine Arts, Montréal, Canada (2021); Dear Future… University of Northern Colorado Gallery, Greely, CO, USA (2020); I Beseech You: Women, Art, Politics and Power, Schmucker Art Gallery, Gettysburg College, Gettysburg, PA, USA (catalog) (2020); and The Call of Things, The Arktikum Museum - University of Lapland, Rovaniemi, Finland (2019).
+Jessica Houston’s practice is grounded in long-term research on climate change, deep time, and geographies of resistance in the polar regions.
+Since 2008, she has worked in sustained collaboration with communities, scientists, and interdisciplinary thinkers—including Rosi Braidotti, Okalik Eegeesiak, Carlo Rovelli, and Anne Michaels—to foreground climate justice and the interdependence of human and more-than-human worlds.
+Working across photography, painting, objects, and video, she invites reflection on our entangled, posthuman ecological condition.
+Select solo and group exhibitions include: …no footprints, even.
+Vanderbilt University Museum of Art, Nashville, TN, USA (2025); Beyond Her Horizons at The Royal Canadian Geographical Society in Ottawa (2024); Territoires sous observation, Museo de Arts de Querétaro, México (2023); Terra Nova, CREA Gallery, Venice, Italy (2022); Ecologies: A Song For Our Planet, Montréal Museum of Fine Arts, Montréal, Canada (2021); Dear Future… University of Northern Colorado Gallery, Greely, CO, USA (2020); I Beseech You: Women, Art, Politics and Power, Schmucker Art Gallery, Gettysburg College, Gettysburg, PA, USA (catalog) (2020); and The Call of Things, The Arktikum Museum - University of Lapland, Rovaniemi, Finland (2019).

 Jessica Houston Arctic LR.jpg